launchableinc/cli/docs/integrations/minitest.md

 ## Subsetting tests

-To select meaningful subset of tests, feed all test Ruby source files to Launchable, like this:
+To select a meaningful subset of tests, feed all test Ruby source files to Launchable, like this:

 ```bash
 launchable subset \